RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Robust Offline RL via Conservative Smoothing

 \section{Robust Offline RL via Conservative Smoothing}

 In RORL, we develop smooth regularization on both the policy and the value function for states near the dataset.
-The smooth constraints make the policy and $Q$-function robust to perturbation in the dataset (for offline training) and interactive samples (for online evaluation).
-Nevertheless, the smoothness may lead to value overestimation of the edge of the supported dataset.
-To address this problem, we adopt bootstrapped Q-functions \cite{osband2016deep} for uncertainty quantification and sample OOD actions for penalization.
-RORL obtains conservative and smooth value estimation on both OOD states and actions, which improves the generalization ability of offline RL algorithms.
+The smooth constraints make the policy and the $Q$-functions robust to observation perturbations.
+Nevertheless, the smoothness may also lead to value overestimation in areas outside the supported dataset.
+To address this problem, we adopt bootstrapped $Q$-functions \cite{osband2016deep,bai2021pessimistic} for uncertainty quantification and sample perturbed states and OOD actions for penalization.
+RORL obtains conservative and smooth value estimation on OOD states, which can improve the generalization ability of offline RL algorithms.
 The overall architecture of RORL is given in Figure \ref{fig:model}.